Nipple Sparing Breast Reconstruction Connecticut And Houston

 Am I a Candidate for a Nipple Sparing Breast Reconstruction?

-While many Connecticut mastectomy patients may believe that a nipple sparing breast reconstruction is their ideal surgery, it is not a procedure that all breast cancer patients may be a candidate for.
-In order to be a qualified candidate for a nipple sparing breast reconstruction, a Connecticut woman must:
+While many Houston mastectomy patients may believe that a nipple sparing breast reconstruction is their ideal surgery, it is not a procedure that all breast cancer patients may be a candidate for.
+In order to be a qualified candidate for a nipple sparing breast reconstruction, a Houston woman must:

 - Plan on having immediate breast reconstruction, rather than waiting weeks, months or even years after a mastectomy to have her breasts reconstructed;